 We understand that not everyone will be able to manage a wheeled bin, and, if necessary we will offer an Assisted Collection service, whereby the bin is collected and returned to a point nearer to your house.
 If all residents of the property are elderly or disabled and will have difficulties manoeuvring a wheelie bin to the front of their property you can apply for assistance.

-Everyone who is on an assisted collection will remain on an assisted collection.
-The crew will collect and return your bin to your collection point once they have emptied it.
-The wheelie bins will be delivered to your collection point.
+Everyone who is on an assisted collection remains on an assisted collection.
+The crew collects and returns your bin to your collection point once they have emptied it.
+The wheelie bins were delivered to your collection point.